Coppernic/agridentwedgesampleup/Readme.md

 ## Conclusion

-Following these guidelines will help ensure the longevity and proper functionality of the Agrident module.
-For more details, please refer to the official documentation or contact support if you have any questions.
+Following these guidelines will help maintain the Agrident module's longevity and ensure its proper functionality.
+For further assistance or inquiries, please reach out to Coppernic support.